untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 **Per-tile LOD levels** (`TileLODLevel`): intermediate mesh representations that bridge the gap between the full tile (`streamingRadius`) and the HLOD switch distance.
 Finer than HLOD but coarser than the full tile; shown while the tile itself is unloaded and the camera is at mid-range.

+**Hysteresis**: both HLOD and per-tile LOD transitions use a hysteresis band to prevent thrashing when the camera hovers near a switch boundary.
+A loaded representation is not unloaded until the camera moves meaningfully past the switch threshold (controlled by `hlodHysteresisFactor` and `lodHysteresisFactor`, both default 0.90 = 10% inner band).
+Without hysteresis, frame-to-frame distance jitter near a boundary causes rapid load/unload cycles that freeze the engine.

 ### Distance Band Summary

 ```